sheilbronn/rtl2mqtt/README.md

 * Sending an USR1 signal to the daemon will toggle the verbosity for debugging to syslog and MQTT.
 * Sending an USR2 signal to the daemon will log the gathered sensor data to syslog and MQTT.

-NB: The Dockerfile is copied untouched and not checked since I don't run Docker.
+NB: The Dockerfile is provided untouched and not checked since I don't run Docker.
 It might work or not.

 ## Installation

-rtl2mqtt.sh should run fine on all Linux versions that support rtl_433, e.g. Raspbian Buster. the only prerequisites are bash, jq, and mosquitto_pub (from mosquitto).
+rtl2mqtt.sh should run fine on all Linux versions that support rtl_433, e.g. Raspbian Buster.
+The only prerequisites are bash, jq, and mosquitto_pub (from mosquitto).

 A very simple technique to make it run after each reboot is adding something like the following line to the crontab file: